conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 Repodata patches are created in `conda-forge/conda-forge-repodata-patches-feedstock`, which generates (and uploads) a regular `conda` package as a result:
 [`conda-forge-repodata-patches`](https://anaconda.org/conda-forge/conda-forge-repodata-patches/files).
 Each of these timestamped packages contains the patch instructions for each channel subdir on conda-forge.
-The Anaconda infrastructure takes the JSON files from these packages and applies them on top of the vanilla `repodata.json`.
+The Anaconda infrastructure takes the JSON files from these packages and applies them on top of the vanilla `repodata.json` (which remains available for download as `repodata_from_packages.json`).

-Since this operates as a regular feedstock for package publication, there are no further infrastructural details to cover.
+Since `conda-forge-repodata-patches-feedstock` operates as a regular feedstock for package publication, there are no further infrastructural details to cover.

 #### Mark a package as broken